idossha/TI-CSC/README.md

 Potential troubleshooting:

-* Make sure you have XQuartz or Xming if you are working on a mac or windows respectively.
-Linux i xh xh xhost +local:docker
+* Make sure you have XQuartz or Xming if you are working on a Mac or Windows respectively.
+Linux should be fine out of the box.

-* might need to change the last line based on the specific tag you are using.
+* Might need to change the last line based on the specific tag you are using.

 ---